AlexYegupov/multidemo/README.md

    OK
 ```

-Good documentation shouldn't say things like "when user need to log in the login page is displayed.
-Input your login, password and promo to the correspondent fiedl and press OK".
+Good documentation shouldn't say things like "when the user needs to log in the login page is displayed.
+Input your login, password and promo to the correspondent field and press OK".

-Instead consider the aspects like following:
+Instead, consider the aspects like following:

-* How we get to this form?
+* How did we get to this form?
-* Who is user?
+* Who is the user?
 * Why user need to log in to a site?
 Which benefits it gives to him?
 * Where user should get the data required by the form?
 * What if user data are lost/incorrect?
-* what are the detailed aspects of the desired data (login allowed chars, password length, promo case)
+* What are the detailed aspects of the desired data (login allowed chars, password length, promo case)